Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 Since we will evaluate model performance on the SEPVAL dataset, we use the designated periods specified in the SEPVAL dataset when constructing the testing set.
-The SEPVAL dataset is available on Zenodo at \url{https://doi.org/10.5281/zenodo.15020584} with supplementary resources provided at \url{https://ccmc.gsfc.nasa.gov/community-workshops/ccmc-sepval-2023/}.
+The SEPVAL dataset is available on Zenodo \cite{whitman2025SEPVAL} with supplementary resources provided at \url{https://ccmc.gsfc.nasa.gov/community-workshops/ccmc-sepval-2023/}.
 The SEPVAL dataset comprises 33 SEP and 30 non-SEP events from 2011 to 2023.
 Notably, most non-SEP events have strong flares associated with them, adding further complexity to the challenge of distinguishing SEP from non-SEP intervals.
-We reserve the 24-hour windows preceding each event in the SEPVAL dataset as the test set and use the remaining time windows for model training.
+For the SEPVAL evaluation, we designate as test samples those 24-hour predictor windows whose subsequent 24-hour prediction window includes the documented onset time of each SEPVAL SEP event, while all remaining predictor windows are utilized for training.
 To avoid unequal testing sample sizes and to retain physically meaningful quiet intervals when only flare or CME features are used across different feature selection scenarios, especially when no flare or CME is recorded in a given 24-hour window, we do not discard these samples or treat them as generic missing data.
 Instead, flare- and CME- related features are set to zero, and the logarithm of the flare peak flux is fixed to $-10$ to represent background or null activity \cite{Winter2015SW001170}.

 After splitting the data into training and testing samples, all input features were normalized to the range $[0,1]$ using min-max scaling defined by $x^\prime=(x-x_{\text{min}})/(x_{\text{max}}-x_{\text{min}})$, where $x_{\text{min}}$ and $x_{\text{max}}$ are the minimum and maximum values computed over the training set \cite{hastie2009elements}.
 Information from the testing set is not used in the normalization step to avoid information leak.